 Graduate courses carry numbers from 500 to 699 and 800 to 899.
 Advanced undergraduate courses numbered between 400 and 499 may be used to meet some graduate degree requirements when taken by graduate students.
 Courses below the 400 level may not.
 A graduate student may register for or audit these courses in order to make up deficiencies or to fill in gaps in previous education but not to meet requirements for an advanced degree.

-- Communication Skills –The ability to formulate and articulate business ideas individually and collaboratively via print, presentations, and interpersonal interactions.
+- –The ability to formulate and articulate business ideas individually and collaboratively via print, presentations, and interpersonal interactions.
 Students will demonstrate effective oral, written and interpersonal communication skills while using technology appropriately in a professional business presentation.
+Skills

 - Problem Solving/Critical Thinking –The ability to demonstrate problem solving skills using analytical techniques, and adequately address open-ended/unstructured problems with no single correct solution.